A Brief History

 4. Browning Automatic Rifle .30/06.

 The BAR was a full sized military one man machine gun firing the powerful military .30 caliber Springfield cartridge.
 Able to zip through car doors, bullet proof vests, walls and medium sized trees, this was a fearsome weapon used by the most serious of criminals.
-It was a favorite of Clyde Barrow, and one was used to take down Clyde and Bonnie.
+It was a favorite of Clyde Barrow, and one was used by the cops to take down Clyde and Bonnie.
 Because of its large size (16 pounds and 47 inches long) it was common for the bad guys to cut down the stock and the barrel to make it easier to get into and out of cars with it.
 Unless you had one too, you were out gunned.
 Having a 20 round magazine that could be rapidly changed helped overwhelm opponents.

 3. Colt M1911 .38 Super.